Are you struggling to create Instagram reports for your clients?

 Here are four steps on how to do a competitors audit on Instagram:

-Crucial things to consider when analyzing your competitor’s followers include the number of followers they have, how their profile picture looks, the strategies they are using to market their business, and what they have written in their bio.
+Crucial things to consider when analyzing your competitor’s followers for your social media reporting include the number of followers they have, how their profile picture looks, the strategies they are using to market their business, and what they have written in their bio.

-By analyzing your competitors' content profile, you will know their marketing strategies and what you need to do to outshine them.
+By analyzing your competitors' social media profiles, you will know their marketing strategies and what you need to do to outshine them.

 Carefully analyze your competitor's profile, bio, theme, and CTAs used and compare them with what you have for your client.

-Important things to consider when analyzing your competitors' content strategy includes how they write and the type of content they post.
+Consider analyzing your competitors' content strategy, including how they write and the type of content they post.